What is Website Optimization for SEO? Strategies and Goals

 9. Landing pages:

-Landing pages are a good place to start with when wondering how to boost content through website optimization.
-One reason is because they often are the first page high-quality traffic will see after being sent by ads, emails, or social media links.
-Website optimization for SEO can also be done on multi-page processes, for things such as a free trial signup, a checkout funnel, or any other multi-page form that may exist on the website.
+Landing pages are a good place to start when wondering how to boost content through website optimization.
+One reason is because they often are the first page a searcher will see after being sent by ads, emails, or social media links.

 10. Page load speeds

 Page loading speed is an important factor when it comes to increasing visitors to your sites.
 In simple terms, if your page doesn’t load within a few seconds, it will significantly increase chances of visitors leaving your site.
-Therefore, slow webpages can decrease your ability to grow your engagement and conversion.
-Therefore, page speed is an important ranking factor for both desktop and mobile.

 Key takeaways: Website optimization

-Just having a website for your company is not enough in the current highly competitive digital age.
+Just having a website for your company is not enough in the competitive digital age.
 Whereas a website needs to account for search engines, its ideal audience and customers, as well as its overall goals and objectives.
 This means ensuring all aspects of a website are optimized and carefully constructed.

 Clear Door SEO is an SEO agency in Portland Oregon providing optimization services to improve your website’s overall performance.
 If you would like to find out more about how we can help you succeed than contact us today!